Department of Anthropology

 My current (2016) active field research centers on the recent discovery

 Tristán de Luna's 1559-1561 settlement on the shore of Pensacola Bay.

 UWF field crews are conducting regular fieldwork at this important site

-during the winter and spring of 2016, and we will be conducting a summer
+during the winter and spring of 2016, and we conducted a summer

 field school at the site this summer as well.
 More information